boredsquirrel/MullvadVPN-Tricks/README.md

 after reboot, to make it work

 ```
-sudo systemctl enable --now mullvad-daemon.service
+systemctl enable --now mullvad-daemon.service
-sudo systemctl enable --now mullvad-early-boot-blocking.service
+systemctl enable --now mullvad-early-boot-blocking.service
 ```

-## Automatic Starting
+## Automatic Starting without GUI
-If you want to setup automatic starting of the VPN without launching the GUI app all the time:
+If you want to setup automatic starting of the VPN **without launching the GUI app** all the time:

 ```
 wget https://github.com/boredsquirrel/MullvadVPN-Tricks/raw/refs/heads/main/create-autostart-service.sh